MacnMan/document_website/Macnman-Doc/docs/MacSync Series/MacSync-LoRa/RS485-LoRaWAN-Converter/1-introduction.md

 ## Introduction

-**MacSync** is an innovative IoT data logger developed by **Macnman Technologies** to simplify and enhance real-time monitoring and control across various environments.
+**MacSync RS485 Analog to LoRaWAN® Converter** is an innovative IoT data logger developed by **Macnman Technologies** to simplify and enhance real-time monitoring and control across various environments.
 Built with industrial-grade hardware and intelligent software, MacSync offers a versatile and reliable solution for applications ranging from industrial automation to environmental monitoring.

 Designed for seamless integration, MacSync supports connectivity with both **RS485 & Analog sensors**, making it adaptable to a wide variety of systems and use cases.
 Whether it’s tracking temperature and humidity, monitoring water levels, or controlling field devices, MacSync delivers accurate, real-time data with ease.